 Many children thrive in mainstream education.
 Most will experience a learning difficulty at some point in their lives.
-However, children with ASD or Asperger's will have some degree of both general and individual specific learning requirements that need to be addressed to help them access learning at all.
+However, children with ASD or Asperger's will have some degree of both general and individual-specific learning requirements that need to be addressed to help them access learning at all.

 Children need different levels of help.
-Many children with Asperger syndrome are of average and above average intelligence, and do not have other learning disabilities in the same way that many autistic children may have.
+Many children with Asperger syndrome are of average and above-average intelligence and do not have other learning disabilities in the same way that many autistic children may have.
 For example, they have fewer problems with speech.
 Often it is diagnosed later than autism, perhaps as late as 9 or 10 years old, which makes it even more important that support is given before commencing secondary school.

 However, for all these children the classroom can be a hard place to navigate.
-Events happen quickly: several instructions are given at once and forgotten, or misunderstood; a change of direction in a lesson is confusing; an abstract concept is hard to grasp.
+Events happen quickly: several instructions are given at once and forgotten or misunderstood; a change of direction in a lesson is confusing; an abstract concept is hard to grasp.
 Simple things, like a facial expression, can be misinterpreted in a way that makes a child anxious – or lead them to make a mistake.
 It can also lead to frustration and anger – which runs the risk of exclusion.
-Even with extra classroom support the nuances of a learning or social situation can be missed.
+Even with extra classroom support, the nuances of a learning or social situation can be missed.

 A study at the University of Southampton that involved intensive one to one tutoring of children with autism at the toddler stage, suggested that there could be dramatic increases in IQ levels in the very young, with noted improvements in social education and motor skills.
 Although many children receive support in mainstream education, intensive intervention is unlikely to be available.
 However, parents who know their child is having trouble accessing lessons are increasingly asking schools for extra help.
 And if this help is not forthcoming, or consistent in provision or quality, they are turning to the many agencies that provide tuition away from the school environment altogether.

-Have you felt that home tutoring specifically for your child’s autism or Asperger’s could be educationally beneficial?T hen you are not alone.
-Gillian Dixon, co-founder of Teachers To Your Home, has recently reported an increasing volume of enquiries with regard to tutoring children with SEN – with at least 5 enquiries each week specifically focusing on autism or Asperger's.
+Have you felt that home tutoring specifically for your child’s autism or Asperger’s could be educationally beneficial?
+Then you are not alone.
+Gillian Dixon, the co-founder of Teachers To Your Home, has recently reported an increasing volume of enquiries with regard to tutoring children with SEN – with at least 10 enquiries each week specifically focusing on autism or Asperger's.

 What reasons are parents giving for requesting advice on 1:1 tuition?
 Just like children’s needs, these vary.
 But there are common threads.
-These include believing that class sizes are too large to cater to their child’s individual needs; and that there is a lack of specialist support within the school, or indeed an absence of any extra support, that might help their child learn in the specific way they need.
+These include believing that class sizes are too large to cater to their child’s individual needs; and that there is a lack of specialist support within the school, or indeed an absence of any extra support, that might help their child learn in a specific way they need.
 In addition, they refer to their child having a lack of focus, or that they aren’t taking on new learning skills.